How to Take Peptides: What Are the Benefits of Oral Supplements?The Benefits of Oral Peptides Versus Injections

 Early in practice, it was considered useless to take oral proteins for anything besides basic nutritional support.
 The presumption was that they would be digested down to their component amino acids.

-The findings that enzymes were orally absorbed was a major step forward.
+The finding that enzymes were orally absorbed was a major step forward.
 For example, it allowed the beginnings of a scientific basis for the work by Nicholas Gonzalez, MD, using pancreas for pancreatic cancer.

 Recently, that work has been expanding to other oral polypeptides.
 For example, an area that has gained a lot of attention is use of oral collagen.
 Once again, the presumption was that taken orally, the collagen would go through complete digestion down to its basic amino acids.
 But animal studies have shown that this is not the case.
 (14)